15.10.2025

 The Arabier during World War II and later years

 The Arabier was then used in Amsterdam, and in Utrecht from around 1938 to 1942, on a horse-drawn cart.
 In 1942, the German occupiers banned all entertainment, including barrel organs, and so the Arabier temporarily disappeared from the streets.
 In 1948, the organ underwent a major restoration.
 It was rebuilt into the state in which we know it today.
 During its years in Groningen (1952-1977), the organ was adorned with five beautiful sculptures of old organs by Gasparini, Bruder and Limonaire.
 In 1977, it returned to the Perlee company in Amsterdam, and in 2008 Museum Speelklok acquired the organ.
+The organ even made it into the Top 40 in 1979 and appeared on the popular TV show Toppop.

 If you would like to know more about our collection, please click here.